190032016-srinivas/fswd/Capstone-Project/README.md

 Install client dependencies:`npm install`
 Start the client application:`npm run dev`

-Open your web browser and visit `http://localhost:5173` to access the application.
+Open CHROME WEB BROWSER and visit `http://localhost:5173` to access the application. there might be some compatibility issues with other browsers thank you .